 So before buying the next chewy, salty, meaty greatness, choose the right kind and avoid the one additive that makes it bad for keto.

-Is Beef Jerky Keto Friendly?
-Can You Eat Beef Jerky on Keto?
+Is Beef Jerky Suitable for a Keto Diet?
+Can You Still Eat Beef Jerky on Keto?

 Beef jerky could be a good option for a quick, on-the-go snack for those on a keto diet because it is high in protein, but the dieter needs to be on the lookout for the sugar and carb content.